 A vast majority of couples are aware that they are going to be divorced before ever being served divorce papers.
 There has likely been a long period of time where the two have simply not gotten along and there may have even been a considerable amount of discussion about the possibility of separating, if not getting divorced out right.
-However, there are rare occasions where one spouse will file for a divorce without informing the other beforehand.
+While some partners may ask for a divorce peacefully, there are rare occasions where one spouse will file for a divorce without informing the other beforehand.

 Husband Filing For Divorce Without Telling His Wife

 While divorce in itself is difficult to deal with, when it comes as a surprise, it can become chaotic.
 There are varying reasons why a husband may serve his wife divorce papers without telling his partner, some of the most common reasons are: